 When placing your baby in a position where legs are free, baby should be in a natural seated position with knees bent and hips spread – straddling the wearer.
 Spread the fabric of the Baby K’tan between baby’s legs so that it reaches the bend in baby’s knees.

-No. Babies can shift their positioning in the carrier, especially during walking or movement.
+No. Babies can shift their positioning in the baby chest carrier, especially during walking or movement.
 Parents should attend to and check on baby often, especially those less than 4 months of age.

 Yes, but please keep in mind that every individual is different and some may find it easier than others.
 Use extra caution and check on your baby often while breastfeeding in the Baby K’tan Baby Carrier to ensure that baby has a clear source of air.
 Always move the baby’s face away from the breast as soon as the baby is done feeding.
 Be sure to reposition your baby to a more upright position after breastfeeding.